 Hector Country Music Museum Buzz and Judy are dedicated fans and buffs of country music.
 This is a must-go destination for music lovers.
 Enjoy the passion and admire the hard work in establishing this private museum.

 Worldwide there are more than 20 towns called Westport, mainly in North America.
 New Zealand’s Westport is the only one in the southern hemisphere.
 A thriving organisation, Westports of the World, holds annual conventions, hosted in New Zealand in 1988, 1997 and 2006.

 WESTPORT RAILWAY SOCIETY

-What a gem Westport Railway Preservation Society | Established in 1993 to preserve West Coast railway heritage for lovers of locomotive history and people interested in transport.
+What a gem Westport Railway Preservation Society for lovers of locomotive history and people interested in transport.
 The Society acquired the former NZ Railways goods shed and offices to house the C and future rolling stock which forms the basis of its museum today.
 The museum now houses a comprehensive photographic collection.

 One of the Society’s other main assets is the former Milburn Cement’s shunting locomotive which members have restored to full working order.
 The group already has a wide range of historic rolling stock, including a 1940s guard’s van, Q coal wagons, goods wagons, Denniston Incline ammunition wagon, bulk cement wagons and several distinctive motorised trolleys.